4. The Object-Oriented Programming Paradigm

 In this chapter, we recap the object-oriented programming paradigm with examples in Scala.
 As discussed, we take object-oriented code to mean code that includes definitions of domain models, i.e., basic domain- or application-specific abstractions, or uses object-oriented frameworks (as opposed to general-purpose object-oriented libraries).

 4.1.
-Making console applications testable
+Making command-line applications testable

-Marking the beginning of our transition to the object-oriented paradigm, we had to define a new abstractions (type) to make the sliding queue application testable.
-In particular, we defined an Observer for decoupling the applications “business logic” from the decition whether to print recurring updates to the console (for production use) or to store them in a data structure (for testing).
+for decoupling the applications “business logic” from the decition whether to print recurring updates to the console (for production use) or to store them in a data structure (for testing).

 interface OutputObserver extends Predicate<Queue<String>> {}

-A predicate (in Java) is an object with a single test method that takes one argument and returns a boolean result:
+A predicate (in Java) is an object with a single test

 @FunctionalInterface